waynodiablo/Oystercard/boris_bikes/post_challenges/post_challenge_1.md

   end
 end
 ```

+> Notice how we put the error-catching line - which uses `fail` - first in the method.
+This is a pattern known as a 'guard condition'.
+By catching errors as the first priority, errors cannot progress further into the program.
+It's a great pattern.

 And we should have the joy of seeing all our unit tests go green and the ability of all our manual feature tests to pass.
 Assuming your unit tests are green, make sure you run all your feature tests through IRB to double check!